AsnaFathimaKM/useless_project/README.md

  - Sreya Sudevan - Model Engineering College

 ### Project Description
-**Pall Techo?** is a fun project that detects and analyses the colour of your teeth through a webcam.
-It gives you a **Velluppu-O-Meter** score, roasts / compliments you wuth a BGM and lets you compete for the top spot in the **Pallu Premier League** - because apparently, even teeth need a leaderboard.
+**Pallu Techo?** is a fun project that detects and analyses the colour of your teeth through a webcam.
+It gives you a **Velluppu-O-Meter** score, roasts / compliments you with a BGM and lets you compete for the top spot in the **Pallu Premier League** - because apparently, even teeth need a leaderboard.

 ### The Problem (that doesn't exist)